B05901022/CV2022Final_Face_Landmark_Detection/README.md

 ```

 **<font color=#FF0000>※ Check torch.version.cuda is same as that from nvidia-smi </font>** <br>
-If you have any problem, you can refert to [here](https://pytorch.org/get-started/previous-versions/)
+If you have any problem, you can refer to [here](https://pytorch.org/get-started/previous-versions/)

 ### File directory

-Under the path you save your dataset, you should make sure that you have included these folders
+The default file directory is as follows, which can be modified to customized directory in train.sh and test.sh.
 ```
 CV2022Final_Face_Landmark_Detection/
 └─── main.py